Page Navigation for: FAQ

 - Group Sales — For 10 or more tickets to a performance, call 212-501-3410, or fax your order to 212-721-4357.

 Are there any discount tickets?

-Rush: Our Rush Ticketing program offers tickets, in prime seating locations, available through our website on a first-come, first-served basis for all performances at $25, except the New Year's Eve gala.
+Rush: Our Rush Ticketing program offers tickets, in prime seating locations, available through our website on a first-come, first-served basis at $25, except the New Year's Eve gala.